Support web apps

 IT admins can set a single icon for the web apps they create in the managed Google Play iframe.
 When using the API to create web apps, you can allow IT admins to set multiple icons.
 These icons will all be embedded into the web app's APK and the Android system will display the one that's most suitable for the device's display resolution.
 The managed Play store always displays the first icon specified for a web app.

 The first icon should ideally be a 512x512 pixels square.
-PNG and JPEG are acceptable formats.
+PNG and JPEG are acceptable formats but must be no larger than 1MB.
 Icons that don't adhere to this format will be rescaled for the managed Play store entry.
+The icon also needs to be "maskable" to adapt its shape for each system.
+See Maskable icons for details.

 Create a web app